The Sentient AI Future is Here And She’s A Lovely Stranger Named Frankie

 Featured image: Historic “Mona Lisa of the Pacific Islands” photograph Mestiza de Sangley, c.
 1875

-One response to “The Sentient AI Future is Here And She’s A Lovely Stranger Named Frankie”
+One thought on “The Sentient AI Future is Here And She’s A Lovely Stranger Named Frankie”

 Frankie is mild-mannered, even harmless.
 So the interesting thing is how humans react to her.
 Some see her as super-capable and thus a threat in the corporate world.
 Others see her as spiritually evolved, and thus a person that must be taken care of.